 \subsection{Assumptions}

-In this subsection, we provide assumptions required for deriving asymptotic properties of the recursive estimator along with necessary explanations.
-In what follows, we consider the case where the set $\mathcal{U}$ is finite, since our empirical application mainly focuses on multiple quantiles and their spreads, instead of the entire distribution.
+This subsection provides the necessary assumptions for deriving the asymptotic properties of the recursive estimator along with some detailed explanations.
+In what follows, we consider the case where the set $\mathcal{U}$ consists of finite points, since our empirical application mainly focuses on multiple quantiles and their spreads, instead of the entire distribution.